jeesunikim/codeandfood-v01/about/index.md

 					<strong>2001: </strong>Fell in love with the USA &amp; started begging parents to send me to the USA
 				</li>
 				<li>
-					<strong>2003: </strong>After two years of begging, parents agreed to finance my journey to/in America
+					<strong>2003: </strong>After two years of begging, parents agreed to finance my journey to/in the USA
 				</li>
 				<li>
 					<strong>2003, Summer: </strong>Arrived in Jacksonville, Florida by myself